 If the vehicle you are interested in purchasing in a private sale satisfies these four requirements, you shouldn’t have too much difficulty locating a lender to help you out with the financing.

 Now that you know all about how to secure your financing for a private sale, what sort of things should you be looking for in a private sale vehicle?
-If you go in blind, a private sale can be very risky and can often end with you getting a “not so great” car.
-With that in mind, we thought we would add a few tips to help you ensure you are purchasing a good used vehicle during your next private purchase.
+If you go in blind, a private sale can be very risky and can often end with you getting a “not-so-great” car.
+With that in mind, here are a few tips to help you ensure you are purchasing a good used vehicle during your next private purchase.

 Be Skeptical From the Start